nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

  * Developing a churn prediction model will help prevent churn, improve user retention, and grow Waze’s business.

+ *  This project focuses on monthly user churn.

  * An accurate model can also help identify specific factors that contribute to churn and answer questions such as:

-     * Who are the users most likely to churn?
+     * *Who are the users most likely to churn?*

-     * Why do users churn?
+     * *Why do users churn?*

-     * When do users churn?
+     * *When do users churn?*

- * This project focuses on monthly user churn.

-** Churn quantifies the number of users who have uninstalled the Waze app or stopped using the app.**
+**Churn quantifies the number of users who have uninstalled the Waze app or stopped using the app.**

-The following tasks are needed before data analysis process:
+The following tasks are needed to complete the project:

-Build a dataframe for the churn dataset
+1- Build a dataframe for the churn dataset

-Examine data type of each column
+2- Examine data type of each column

-Gather descriptive statistics
+3- Gather descriptive statistics

-Determine the correct modeling approach
+4- Determine the correct modeling approach

-Build a regression model
+5- Build a regression model

-Finish checking model assumptions
+6- Finish checking model assumptions

-Evaluate the model
+7- Evaluate the model
- **First Step**
+**First Step** *Build a dataframe for the churn dataset*

-## Prepare the Data
+ #### Prepare the Data

+  Import packages and libraries needed.
   Imports and data loading
+  Begin by exploring dataset and consider reviewing the Data Dictionary.
+  Prepare by reading in the data, viewing the data dictionary, and exploring the dataset to identify key variables for the stakeholder.

+**

-Import packages and libraries needed to compute descriptive statistics and conduct a hypothesis test.
+### 1- Import packages and libraries needed.

-**HERE MAKE SCREEN SHOOT FOR ALL IMPORTANT PACKAGE**
-# Packages for numerics + dataframes
+**Packages for numerics + dataframes**
-import pandas as pd
+*import pandas as pd*
-import numpy as np
+*import numpy as np*

-# Packages for visualization
+**Packages for visualization**
+*import matplotlib.pyplot as plt*
-import matplotlib.pyplot as plt import seaborn as sns
+*import seaborn as sns*

-# Packages for Logistic Regression & Confusion Matrix
-from sklearn.preprocessing import StandardScaler, OneHotEncoder from sklearn.model_selection import train_test_split
-from sklearn.metrics import classification_report, accuracy_score, precision_score, \
+**Packages for Logistic Regression & Confusion Matrix** *from sklearn.preprocessing import StandardScaler, OneHotEncoder* *from sklearn.model_selection import train_test_split* *from sklearn.metrics import classification_report, accuracy_score, precision_score*
-recall_score, f1_score, confusion_matrix, ConfusionMatrixDisplay
+*recall_score, f1_score, confusion_matrix, ConfusionMatrixDisplay*
-from sklearn.linear_model import LogisticRegression **Import the data**
+*from sklearn.linear_model import LogisticRegression.*

 ![Screenshot (228)](https://github.com/user-attachments/assets/c3c78703-026f-4c8b-ba42-e18874e734a0)